Gene mutation study aims to unlock blood cancer mysteries

 Summary

-This study follows people with inherited gene changes (especially in the DDX41 gene) that raise the risk of blood cancers like MDS and AML.
-Researchers will collect health information, blood, and other samples over 10 years to learn how these gene changes lead to cancer.
-Participants include people with the gene change and their relatives, even if they don't have the change.
-No treatments are tested; the goal is to better understand the disease.
+This study follows people with a gene change (DDX41) that raises the risk of blood cancers like MDS and AML, along with their family members.
+Researchers will collect health information and samples over 10 years to learn how these inherited risks lead to cancer.
+No treatment is given; the goal is simply to observe and understand the disease process.

 Disclaimer Read more